Last updated on April 16, 2026

 Prairie Stream | Illustration by Adam Paquette

 That’s all there is to know about slow lands.
-They’re still relatively new, especially their most recent reprints, so we’ve yet to see where exactly they end up on the popularity scale.
-Still, it’s safe to say that Commander and Standard players will likely see slow lands the most.
+They’re still relatively new compared to the original dual lands especially their most recent reprints, so we’ve yet to see where exactly they end up on the popularity scale.
+Still, it’s safe to say that Commander and Pioneer players see slow lands the most.

 That’s all I have for you today.
 Stay safe, stay healthy, and I’ll see you in the next one!